harshitgoel329/Cantilever/library-management/Readme.md

 ### 🤝 Credits

-Developed by **Devansh Singla** as a Java desktop application project.
+Developed by **Harshit Goel** as a Java desktop application project.

 ---